 The Italian consortium will support the implementation of DestinE’s digital twins on the HPC environment.

-The Italian supercomputing institution Cineca has signed an exclusive agreement with the European Centre for Medium-Range Weather Forecasts (ECMWF) to cooperate throughout the first phase of Destination Earth.
+The Italian supercomputing institution Cineca has signed an agreement with the European Centre for Medium-Range Weather Forecasts (ECMWF) to cooperate throughout the first phase of Destination Earth.

 Cineca’s highly experienced teams will facilitate the implementation of Destination Earth’s digital twins in the fast-evolving European High-Performance Computing Joint Undertaking (EuroHPC JU) ecosystem.
 Established in 1969, the Italian HPC centre has a unique expertise in providing support to innovative projects demanding large-scale supercomputing.